Statutes and regulations

-A mandatory SNAP Employment and Training (E and T) Program will operate in designated areas of the State that have SNAP E and T Job Placement Provider slots available.
+A mandatory SNAP Employment and Training (E&T) Program will operate in designated areas of the State that have SNAP E&T Job Placement Provider slots available.
 The Family Community Resource Center (FCRCs) in the designated areas will refer nonexempt customers to the providers to the extent that slots are available and ensure that provider slots are filled each month on a first come, first serve basis.

 If a sanction occurs, the vacant slot of the sanctioned person is filled with another nonexempt person to ensure that all slots are filled to capacity monthly.

-SNAP E and T participation is not required of a customer until a provider slot is available to refer them to for effective participation.
+SNAP E&T participation is not required of a customer until a provider slot is available to refer them to for effective participation.

-Currently the only group of SNAP recipients mandated to participate in the E and T program are non-exempt, able-bodied adults without dependents (ABAWDs).
+Currently the only group of SNAP recipients mandated to participate in the E&T program are non-exempt, able-bodied adults without dependents (ABAWDs).

-A person is exempt from E and T activities if they are:
+A person is exempt from E&T activities if they are:

 - A member of a SNAP unit with children under age 18;

 - Physically or mentally unable to work;

 - A student, enrolled at least half-time, and students of higher education must meet student eligibility requirements;